BritishTeaEnjoyer/BritishTeaEnjoyer/README.md

 Python with PyCoinGecko
 <br><br>
 🤝 I am looking for help with:<br>
-Requiring footage to feed to my AI</h2>
+Ideas of additions to my system</h2>

 ###